phensley/cldr-engine-website/docs/api-decimal.md

 ## scale

 Returns the scale of the number.
-Scale indicates the number of decimal places.
+Scale that is zero or positive indicates the number of digits to the right of the decimal point.
+A negative scale indicates the negated power of 10 the unscaled value is multiplied by.

+For example the number `1.234` has a scale of 3 while `1e10` has a scale of -10.

 #### Syntax